 Soothe those aching muscles at the Scandinave Spa where you can choose from one of the many massages and treatments on offer.
 Hop into hot tubs, cold plunge pools, and saunas, and hit the slopes refreshed and ready to go the very next day.
 The Vida Spa at the Fairmont Chateau Whistler is also a highly rated spa experience, ideal after a day on the slopes.

 Who doesn’t love a bit of retail therapy?
 In Whistler, you’ll find a huge selection of great shops selling everything from fine art to jewellery, and artisan foods to pottery.
-Hosted by The Westin Resort & Spa, the Whistler Winter Artisan Market runs throughout the winter months and is a great place to pick up some last minute Christmas gifts or souvenirs.
-There’s a brand new high-end retailer in town this season, Jonathan+Olivia.
-The store is Whistler’s first multi-brand fashion lifestyle boutique carrying global brands for men and women from runway to contemporary.
+Hosted by The Westin Resort & Spa, the Whistler Winter Artisan Market runs throughout the winter months and is a great place to pick up some last-minute Christmas gifts or souvenirs.

-Whistler boasts some of the most stunning scenery anywhere in the world so why not enjoy a birds eye view over the old forests and rugged landscape?
+Whistler boasts some of the most stunning scenery anywhere in the world so why not enjoy a birds-eye view over the old forests and rugged landscape?
 There are two companies offering epic zip lining experiences in Whistler this winter.
-Ziptrek Ecotours boasts the longest zipline in North America at over 2 km long and their Twilight Tour is particular popular with those skiing by day.
-Superfly Ziplines also provide plenty of opportunity to view Whistler from a different perspective.
+Ziptrek Ecotours boasts the longest zipline in North America at over 2 km long and their Twilight Tour is particularly popular with those skiing by day.
+Superfly Ziplines also provide plenty of opportunities to view Whistler from a different perspective.
 You can even choose to ride side by side with friends or family.